 For a wider choice, read our in-depth reviews and select from the top 15 business intelligence solutions.

-Business intelligence programs can be deployed in different ways.
+Business intelligence tools can be deployed in different ways.
 These include:

 On-premise deployment: In-house product installation using equipment owned or leased by the company.
 The advantage is you are assured of data security.